mmottl/gsl-ocaml/README.txt

 * CHANGES
-cf. the NEWS file to see what's changed between ocamlgsl versions.
+cf. the NEWS file to see what's changed between gsl-ocaml versions.

 WARNING : the code is not heavily tested !